Diesel fuel: Carbon dioxide formation

-Carbon dioxide has a molar mass of 44g/mol as it consists of 2 atoms of oxygen (16 g/mol) and 1 atom of carbon (12 g/mol).
-So 12 g of carbon yield 44 g of Carbon dioxide.
+Carbon dioxide has a molar mass of 44 g/mol as it consists of 2 atoms of oxygen (16 g/mol) and 1 atom of carbon (12 g/mol).
+So 12 g of carbon yields 44 g of carbon dioxide.

-Diesel has a density of 0.838 kg per liter.
+Diesel has a density of 838 g per liter.

 Putting everything together the mass of carbon dioxide that is produced by burning 1 liter of diesel fuel can be calculated as:

 The figure obtained with this estimation is close to the values found in the literature.

 For gasoline, with a density of 0.75 kg/L and a ratio of carbon to hydrogen atoms of about 6 to 14, the estimated value of carbon emission if 1 liter of gasoline is burnt gives: